chfabbro/astock-stockthumbs/README.md

     Note that SearchBar only returns the first page of results (API command is `offset=0`), regardless of the number of results.
 If you need to support pagination, please open a [new issue](https://github.com/chfabbro/astock-searchbar/issues/new) or [contact us](stockapis@adobe.com).

 #### Example filters
-+ To only include illustrations and vectors in your results, set this parameter:
++ To only include illustrations and vectors in your results, set these parameters:

 ```
-    SEARCH_PARAMS.FILTERS_CONTENT_TYPE_ILLUSTRATION: 1,
+    FILTERS_CONTENT_TYPE_ILLUSTRATION: 1,
-    SEARCH_PARAMS.FILTERS_CONTENT_TYPE_VECTOR: 1,
+    FILTERS_CONTENT_TYPE_VECTOR: 1,
 ```

 ## Styles